ros2/design/articles/60_ros_middleware_interface.md

 ### Static vs. dynamic message types with DDS

-DDS has two different ways to use and iteract with messages.
+DDS has two different ways to use and interact with messages.

 On the one hand the message can be specified in an IDL file from which usually a DDS implementation specific program will generate source code from.
-The generated code for C++ e.g. contains types specifically generated for the message.
+The generated code for C++, e.g., contains types specifically generated for the message.

 On the other hand the message can be specified programmatically using the DynamicData API of the [XTypes](http://www.omg.org/spec/DDS-XTypes/) specification.
 Neither an IDL file nor a code generation step is necessary for that.